 The Civil Rights Act of 1964 is landmark federal legislation that prohibits discrimination in public accommodations, employment, education, voting, and federally assisted programs.
-For the political and legislative history of the statute, see here (from The Dirksen Center).
-For a description of the Act's anti-discrimination provisions in employment (Title VII), see here.
-In addition to Title VII, most relevant for civil rights law purposes is the public accommodations provisions of the Act (Title II).
+In addition to Title VII, which covers employment, most relevant for civil rights law purposes is the public accommodations provisions of the Act (Title II).

 Title II of the Act makes it unlawful for hotels, motels, restaurants, theaters, and all other public accommodations to discriminate on the basis of race, color, religion, and national origin; however, the law only applies to public accommodations that are engaged in interstate commerce or where the discrimination is supported by government action.
 The law states, in relevant part, as follows:

 42 U.S.C. § 2000a — (a) All persons shall be entitled to the full and equal enjoyment of the goods, services, facilities, privileges, advantages, and accommodations of any place of public accommodation, as defined in this section, without discrimination on the ground of race, color, religion, or national origin.